 Replies: shows how many messages have been posted in response to a discussion topic.
 To read any replies to a message you first need to open the original message by clicking on its title; you will then see any replies listed below the original message.

 Subscribe: Provides the option to subscribe or unsubscribe to each discussion topic in the list by turning the slider button on or off.
 If you subscribe to a forum you will receive email notifications about new posts.
-See below for further information on subscribing.
+See How to subscribe and unsubscribe from discussions (below) for further information on subscribing.